maresh315/plain-jane-html-css/README.md

 # plain-jane-html-css
 This repo is for mostly HTML and CSS but does include javascript.
-But has no javascript framework.
+But has no javascript and css frameworks.